4security/Select20/README.md

 - Sub-sub-todos
 - dropdowns and lot of buttons
-- Datepicker
+- datepicker

 ## FAQ

 ### How to shift a todo to other project?

-Edit the todo and add #projectname at the end and hit enter.
+Edit the todo and add #project at the end and hit enter.

 ### How can add sub todos?